Quirimbas National Park

-The Quirimbas National Park (QNP) is a protected area in the Cabo Delgado Province of Mozambique, encompassing the southern part of the Quirimbas Islands, as well as a significant mainland area.
+The Quirimbas National Park (QNP)(Hifadhi ya Taifa ya Kirimba, in Swahili) is a protected area in the Cabo Delgado Province of Mozambique, encompassing the southern part of the Quirimbas Islands, as well as a significant mainland area.
 The mainland region of Taratibua contain various inselbergs.

 Location

 The park was established in June 2002.
 It stretches for 110 km along the northeast coast of Mozambique, and contains the southernmost 11 of the Quirimbas islands.

 The park has a tropical climate with a rainy season from December to April and a drier but cooler season from May to September.

 Daytime temperatures vary from around 25 C to 35 C depending on the time of year.

 Water temperatures are from 24 C to 27 C.

 Accommodations for tourists range from basic beach-front cottages to luxurious villas.

 Islands include Ibo Island, Mefunvo Island, Matemo Island, Quirimba Island, Quisiva island, Quilálea Island, Sencar Island and Rolas Island.

 Ecology

 The park protects 913000 ha of coastal forest, mangroves and coral reefs.

 The region was isolated for decades during the Mozambican Civil War.

 On land, there are sparse populations of elephants, lions, leopards, crocodiles and even wild dog.

 Habitats include mountains, forests, woodland, savannah, mangroves, beaches, coral reefs and sea grass beds.

 The park contains a rich variety of marine life including sea turtles, dolphins and many species of fish.

 Three hundred and seventy-five species of fish have been identified, including threatened pipefish and seahorses.